What is perlite?

 Perlite, like coco coir, has a neutral pH.
 It is very useful in increasing drainage, aiding aeration, and reducing compaction when you add it to potting soil.
 It isn’t renewable, but it is definitely reusable.
-Unlike rockwool and clay pebbles, perlite does not absorb nutrients.
+Unlike Rockwool and clay pebbles, perlite does not absorb nutrients.
 This allows growers to simply sterilize it and use it again in a fresh grow medium.

 Perlite works well with both hydroponic and traditional soil growing.
 It increases a plant’s ability to absorb water and oxygen.
 You can use its compaction ability to prevent nutrient lockouts providing added protection to the roots.

-You can also check out our detailed article on the best garden soils at our learning center to increase your gardening knowledge.
+You can also check out our detailed article on the garden soils at our learning center to increase your gardening knowledge.

 The answer to this question depends on the type of soil you are using.
 As a general rule, perlite concentration can be anywhere between 10% and 40% of the total soil volume.
 For better water retention, 10-20% perlite is ideal.
 If you feel like the soil has started to retain more water than needed, simply add more perlite.